cozy/cozy-stack/docs/sharing.md

 Two things: an e-mail and the url of the Cozy.
 We have a discovery feature so the url is not a necessity but it will be convenient if you don't want the recipients to enter their url everytime you share something with them.

-#### What documents are created and when?
+#### Which documents are created and when?

-When the user asks to share a resource a sharing document is created.
+When the user asks to share a resource, a sharing document is created.
 That happens before the emails are sent to the recipients.
-That also means that if all recipients refuse the sharing document will still be there.
+That also means that if all recipients refuse the sharing, the sharing document will still be there.
-The permissions associated are described in that document but **no actual permission documents are created, at any point in the protocol** — permissions are still enforced, it's just that there is no need to create permission documents.
+The permissions associated are described in that document but **no actual permission documents are created, at any point in the protocol** — permissions are still enforced, there is just no need to create permission documents.

-When the recipients accept, a sharing document is created on their Cozy.
-The sharing document the recipients have is slighty different from that of the sharer.
+When the recipients accept, a sharing document is created on their own Cozy.
+The sharing document the recipients have is slighty different from the sharer's one.

 #### What are the differences between the sharing document located at the sharer and the one located at the recipients?